 The Electric Reliability Council of Texas (ERCOT) is a nonprofit corporation subject to oversight by the Public Utility Commission of Texas and the Texas Legislature.

 Before each season, ERCOT forecasts potential electricity demand and generation capacity.
 If demand is projected to exceed supply, ERCOT will call for energy conservation.
-If grid conditions do not improve, they will initiate their Energy Emergency Alert (EEA) system, a declaration of a statewide power emergency that could result in rotating outages.
-Rotating outages are controlled, planned service interruptions designed to ensure grid stability and prevent grid failure.
+If grid conditions do not improve, they will initiate their Energy Emergency Alert (EEA) system, a declaration of a statewide power emergency that could result in controlled outages.
+Controlled outages are controlled, planned service interruptions designed to ensure grid stability and prevent grid failure.

 For more information, visit ercot.com.